-As the American Kennel Club (AKC) explains, purebred dog breeds are divided up into seven different classes, or categories.
-Each category defines the basic role that dog breed was developed to play in society.
+The American Kennel Club (AKC) explains that purebred dog breeds are divided into seven different classes or categories.
+Each category defines the basic role the dog breed was developed to play in society.

 Here are the seven AKC categories of dog breeds:

 Which group do you think the Rottweiler dog breed belongs to?

 If you know anything about the Rottweiler dog’s breed history, you probably chose “herding.”
 After all, the Rottweiler was originally developed to work as a drover, herding large livestock like cattle and protecting them from predators.